Language Specification

 Floats

-Floats are always written with one decimal, to keep them apart from Ints.
+Floats are always written with at least one decimal, to keep them apart from Ints.

 Float Operations